 It’s time for another food post, everyone!
-For today’s blast, I’ll be telling you all about my nomtastic lunch with Justin Schuble (aka DCFoodPorn) at Wit & Wisdom.
+For today’s blast, I’ll be telling you all about my nomtastic lunch with Justin Schuble (aka DCFoodPorn) at Wit & Wisdom, one of the best restaurants in Baltimore.
 Located in Harbor East, this gorgeous restaurant oozes class – if you’re looking for amazing food AND killer ambiance in Baltimore, you need to head on over stat.

 To start, we ordered green tea, coffee, and a Carrot Mule.
 I’m not really into getting my drink on in the early afternoon, but I can definitely see myself making exceptions when lunching at W&W. This cocktail was seriously one of THE best I’ve ever had, and it contained carrot-infused tito’s vodka carrot-cardamom syrup, lemon, and ginger beer.